 When developing a property contained within an Environmentally Sensitive Area or located near property identified as having significant environmental value, you may be required to address impacts on the environment from your proposed development.
 For more information, contact the Planning and Development Department at 604-591-4441.

 The Ecosystem Management Study "EMS" updates and enhances the City’s environmental mapping.
 It builds on the Environmentally Sensitive Areas approach described briefly above to strategically manage environmentally significant lands and ecosystem values throughout the City.

 The Surrey Biodiversity Conservation Strategy (BCS) will be a policy framework that will clearly establish biodiversity goals and targets and conservation priorities for the City of Surrey, and build on the Ecosystem Management Study Green Infrastructure Network Framework.

 The Strategy will contain a set of policies and regulatory tools (plans, by-laws and other regulations) that will be used to manage the City of Surrey’s biodiversity.

-As land is re-developed, prior uses of that land may pose threats to the health and safety of residents due to soil contamination.
-To address this issue, Surrey works closely with the Ministry of Land, Water and Air Protection, to implement the contaminated sites process outlined in the British Columbia Waste Management Act.
+Many sites have become contaminated during past industrial or commercial uses.
+Such activities often resulted in chemicals and other toxic materials being spilled or deposited on land.
+As land is re-developed these prior uses of that land may pose threats to the health and safety of residents.
+To address potential issues, the City of Surrey works closely with the Ministry of Environment to implement the contaminated sites process outlined in the British Columbia Waste Management Act.

-All new land development projects in Surrey must provide information on the prior use of the site, and if required, a site assessment of the contamination is required.
+All development, subdivision and zoning projects in Surrey must provide information on the prior use of the site.
 Learn more on Contaminated Sites.